 “The Pioneer Historian”, Kenneth Onwuka Dike was born in Awka, present-day, Anambra State, Nigeria, on December 17, 1917.
 He was the third son of Nzekwe Dike, an itinerant medicine man and trader.
 He lost his father in 1922, at the age of four, and his mother, Nwudu Dike, a year later.

 Thus, young Kenneth became an orphan at an early age and was raised by his grandfather, Dike Nwancho, assisted by his elder brother, George Dike, who was born in 1909.

 In 1923, Dike was apprenticed to an itinerant medicine man who operated between Awka and the commercial city of Onitsha.
 He started his primary education at Government School Awka and then his secondary education at Government College Awka.
 In 1933, he enrolled at the prestigious Dennis Memorial Grammar School, DMGS, Onitsha, Nigeria.

 After three years at DMGS, Dike spent another two years at Achimota College in the Gold Coast, present-day, Ghana.
 From Achimota, he moved to Fourah Bay College, Sierra Leone.
-At the time, Fourah Bay was affiliated with and awarding degrees of Durham University.
-This meant that through Fourah Bay, Dike took the B.A. (in English, Geography, and Latin) of Durham University.
+At the time, Fourah Bay was affiliated with and awarded degrees from Durham University.
+This meant that through Fourah Bay, Dike took a B.A. (in English, Geography, and Latin) from Durham University.

 In 1943, he returned home to Nigeria but didn’t stay long.
 In November 1944, Dike left on a British Council Scholarship for the M.A. degree in History at the University of Aberdeen.
 In June 1947 he graduated, bagging first-class honours (the best of his year) at Aberdeen.